Uber CEO: Some Of The Increased Scrutiny On Tech Is Deserved

 Have Tech Companies Become Too Powerful?
 Congress Will Investigate

 Khosrowshahi also said that Uber expects to have some self-driving cars on the road within the next five years, but that will involve a combination of human drivers and autonomous technology.
 Uber has been testing self-driving vehicles in a number of cities.
-It paused the tests after one of its autonomous vehicles struck and killed a pedestrian in Arizona last year.
+It paused the tests after one of them struck and killed a pedestrian in Arizona last year.

 Khosrowshahi also tackled the criticism his company has faced over its massive $1 billion loss in its first public financial report, which came out weeks after the company debuted on the stock market.
 He blamed poor timing and trade tensions.